LIMITED TIME ONLY: Get Free Shipping on orders over $75 with code FREESHIP

 Learn more about this in our book, First Bites, a best-seller on Amazon.

-Key Takeaways: The FDA has not set standards for most heavy metals in baby food.
-Companies must conduct their own tests, holding themselves to strict internal standards, while we fight to measurably reduce babies’ exposure to toxins.
+Key Takeaways: Under its Closer to Zero initiative, the FDA is working to set limits that reduce toxic elements like arsenic, cadmium, lead, and mercury in baby and toddler foods.
+Additionally companies must conduct their own tests, holding themselves to strict internal standards, while continuing the fight to reduce exposure to toxins.

 The Most Recent News And Reports